brainomite/home-page/_posts/2021-02-24-wsl2-node-set-up.md

     - We will set git defaults
         - Git default name will be set to GitHub's Name
         - Git default name will be set to Github default email
-        - Git default starting branch will be changed to `main`
+        - Git default starting branch will be set to `main`
-        - Git's default editor will be set to VS Code
+        - Git default editor will be set to VS Code
     - We will install Node Version Manager (nvm)
     - We will use NVM to download the current LTS version of Node
-    - We will use NVM to update Node Package Manager (npm) to current version
     - We will install the VS Code WSL Server
-- Install and initially configure Windows Terminal
-    - We will override the terrible home folder default for Ubuntu 20.04, and change it to the (~) path as is default for an Ubuntu session
-    - Optionally set Windows Terminal to use Ubuntu 20.04 as it's default Terminal session
+- Install as needed VS Code extensions

 ## Caveats